Natalija the Label is changing the way we consume fashion Read more

 It’s a wardrobe staple for many of us, even when we aren’t at the gym, but activewear is also synonymous with synthetic materials.
-The good news is you don’t have to sacrifice your sweats just yet because a number of brands are now looking to organic cotton as well as recycled nylon to create workout gear without the worry.
+The good news is you don’t have to sacrifice your sweats just yet because a number of brands are now looking to organic cotton as well as recycled nylon and polyester to create workout gear without the worry.

 Bondi-born, this slick brand takes no prisoners in the gym, on the court or in the yoga studio.
 Ethically produced, founder Alison Cotton is committed to transparency about its manufacturing as well as the company’s sustainable practices.
 Activewear is made from 78 per cent recycled materials and cotton is GOTS certified.
 They also use recycled packaging and support the Plant-A-Tree program in collaboration with Carbon Neutral Pty Ltd. We’d call that a win-win.